GKS Tychy

-GKS Tychy is a Polish professional football club, based in Tychy, Poland, that plays in the Polish I Liga.
-The club was founded on 20 April 1971.
-It played in the Ekstraklasa between 1974–1977.
-The biggest success of GKS Tychy was the 2nd place in the 1975/76 season of the Ekstraklasa, behind Stal Mielec.
-As a result, the team played in the UEFA Cup 1976–77, losing to 1.
-FC Köln.
+GKS Tychy is a Polish professional football club, based in Tychy, that competes in the Polish I liga.
+The club was founded in 1971.
+It played in the Ekstraklasa between 1974–1977 and 1995–1997.
+Their biggest success was a second-place finish in the 1975–76 Ekstraklasa season.

 History

 The history of GKS Tychy dates back to 20 April 1971, when the government of the county of Tychy, together with Communist party activists (PZPR), decided to form a powerful sports organization.
-As a result of the merger of Polonia Tychy, Gornik Wesola and Gornik Murcki, a strong, multi-department sports club was formed, with football and ice-hockey as its major departments.
-Before the creation of GKS Tychy, ice-hockey players of Gornik Murcki had twice won the Cup of Poland (1967 and 1971).
+As a result of the merger of Polonia Tychy, Górnik Wesoła and Górnik Murcki, a strong, multi-department sports club was formed, with football and ice hockey as its major departments.
+Before the creation of GKS Tychy, ice hockey players of Górnik Murcki had twice won the Polish Cup (1967 and 1971).

-The decision to merge the teams from Murcki and Wesola was not welcomed by members of local communities, who wanted to keep their organizations.
+The decision to merge the teams from Murcki and Wesoła was not welcomed by members of local communities, who wanted to keep their organizations.
 The Tychy County government did not care about these concerns, as the plan was to form a strong club, with top class athletes.
-GKS Tychy was financially supported by local coal mines, from Tychy, Ledziny, Wesola and Bieruń.
+GKS Tychy was financially supported by local coal mines, from Tychy, Lędziny, Wesoła and Bieruń.
 A new, 20,000 stadium was built, together with a swimming pool and ice-skating rink.
-By 1973, GKS Tychy had over 600 athletes in seven departments, including football, ice-hockey, wrestling, and track and field.
+By 1973, GKS Tychy had over 600 athletes in seven departments, including football, ice hockey, wrestling, and track and field.

 Two years after its creation, the football team of GKS Tychy won promotion to the second level of Polish football tier, and in early summer of 1974, the team was promoted to Ekstraklasa.
-With its topscorer Roman Ogaza, Tychy in August 1974 debuted in Ekstraklasa, in a 1–1 game vs. Lech Poznan.
+With its topscorer Roman Ogaza, Tychy in August 1974 debuted in Ekstraklasa, in a 1–1 game vs. Lech Poznań.
 In 1975–76 Ekstraklasa, GKS Tychy finished second, after Polish champion Stal Mielec, and in the UEFA Cup, it played against West German side Köln.
 In the first leg, in Cologne (15 September 1976), Tychy lost 0–2.
 In the second leg, which took place on 29 September 1976 at Silesian Stadium in Chorzow, Polish team tied 1-1, after a goal by Roman Ogaza.
 Ogaza himself was a member of Polish football team, which won silver in the 1976 Summer Olympics in Montreal, becoming the first athlete in the history of Tychy to win an olympic medal.